perlang-org/perlang/README.md

 - [docs](docs): The source code to the https://perlang.org web site.
 Built using [docfx](https://dotnet.github.io/docfx)

 ## Building the docs

+Install the [DocFX prerequisites](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html#2-use-docfx-as-a-command-line-tool), including the Mono runtime.
+You should then be able to run the following:

 ```shell
 $ npm install -g live-server